 Swivels and Safety

 Anglers should always ensure that they use swivels of sufficient strength in the rigs they are making.
-Any swivel used in the main body of a rig should have a breaking strain which is at lease the same as the leader line (this is not difficult as a size 1 or 1/0 crane or rolling swivel from almost all manufacturers will have a breaking strain of over 100lbs).
+Any swivel used in the main body of a rig should have a breaking strain which is at lease the same as the leader line (this is not difficult as a size 1 or 1/0 crane or rolling swivel from all good manufacturers will have a breaking strain of over 100lbs).